movative/change-the-history/README.md

 # change-the-history
 Some scripts to change the git history.
-Useful if you want to change a private into a public repository, but the git history contains your private mail address.
+Useful if you want to change a private repository into a public repository, but the git history contains your private mail address.